frgomes/scala-snippets/README.rst

 JsonRead, JsonWrite
 :::::::::::::::::::

-Demonstrate how JSON can be read/written using only standard Scala classes and extractors.
+Demonstrate how JSON can be read/written using json4s and extractors.

 see: http://stackoverflow.com/a/4186090/62131